danvuk567/Linux-Command-Data-Analytics/Linux-Data-Cleaning-and-Analysis/readme.md

 ## Data Cleaning

 Let's do some data cleaning and exploration using Linux bash commands on the data source text file in the steps outlined below.
-I used an Oracle cloud virtual terminal running a Linux Shell for this excercise.
+I used an Oracle cloud virtual terminal running a Linux Shell for this exercise.

 1. Let’s use the **sed** command to remove the carriage returns from the file and output to a new file that we can modify.